The Wild Country: Production

 Walt Disney Productions originally bought the rights to Ralph Moody's autobiography Little Britches in the late 1950s, but questions of casting delayed production by ten years.
 The working title was The Newcomers.
 It was shot on three working ranches at Jackson Hole, Wyoming.

 Reception

-Howard Thompson of The New York Times wrote, "That good old reliable, the Walt Disney organization, has done it again, quietly and commendably, with a wholesome, sturdily old-fashioned film of a Western pioneer family titled 'The Wild Country.'"
-Variety noted, "Romancing of Disney producers with frontier family themes for the general audience trade again finds satisfactory fulfillment in this latest effort filming the indomitable American spirit that conquered the West and helped develop a nation."
-Kevin Thomas of the Los Angeles Times called it "an intelligently written and directed picture" and "one of the best Disney efforts in recent memory."
-Kenneth Thompson of The Monthly Film Bulletin wrote, "A delightfully old-fashioned combination of Western and pioneering drama, based on the conventional opposition between might and right, and with the honest rancher displaying exemplary tenacity in his determination to achieve a legal settlement of his grievances."
+Howard Thompson of The New York Times wrote: "That good old reliable, the Walt Disney organization, has done it again, quietly and commendably, with a wholesome, sturdily old-fashioned film of a Western pioneer family titled The Wild Country."
+Variety noted: "Romancing of Disney producers with frontier family themes for the general audience trade again finds satisfactory fulfillment in this latest effort filming the indomitable American spirit that conquered the West and helped develop a nation."
+Kevin Thomas of the Los Angeles Times called it "an intelligently written and directed picture" and "one of the best Disney efforts in recent memory".
+Kenneth Thompson of The Monthly Film Bulletin wrote: "A delightfully old-fashioned combination of Western and pioneering drama, based on the conventional opposition between might and right, and with the honest rancher displaying exemplary tenacity in his determination to achieve a legal settlement of his grievances."

+Release

+The Wild Country was released through VHS on August 19, 1986.
+It was also later released through DVD format as a Disney Movie Club exclusive on May 5, 2009.